 Electroimpact to pay $485K for Muslim discrimination

 A prominent aerospace supplier whose president voiced hatred of Muslims has entered into a consent decree with the state Attorney General's Office that requires the company to pay $485,000 and removes its leader from direct hiring.
-A months-long investigation concluded that the Mukilteo-based company violated state law by discriminating on the basis of religion and marital status.
+The Seattle Times reports the court-monitored decree will be in place at Electroimpact for 42 months.

 Add your comments below